PdxCodeGuild/class_narwhal/code/richard/final_project/project_outline.md

 Whenever a user takes a quiz the results will be saved and added to a leaderboard.
 If its the 2nd or later time a user takes the quiz then all their scores will be averaged.

 ## User Stories
-First, its a fun game.
-The user wants to prove to themself that they can do better than the ML algo and their friends.

-Secondly, its an upsell for clients.
-They don't want to pay for a predictive model that isn't as good as they can do themselves.
-The goal of this app is to demonstrate the value of the machine learning algo that I built.
+As a user, I want to be able to see a pretty dashbord and be able to filter the data becuase I want to understand the data better.

+As a user I want to be able to take a quiz and compare my predicitons to the machine learning model and the actual results.

+As a user, I want to see how I fare against others who have taken quizzes in the past via a leaderboard.

+As a freelance data scientist, I want a way to prove that the machine learning models I build perform better someone just using a dashboard to make predictions.

+As a freelance data scientist, I want people knocking down my door asking me to build them predictive models in exchange for lots of money.

 ### Tasks
-Summarize the raw data in an attractive dashboard Filter the data and have the data change in the dashboard Take a quiz
+- Summarize the raw data in an attractive dashboard
+- Filter the data and have the data change in the dashboard accordingly.
+- Take a quiz
-See how well a user did on the quiz
+- See how well a user did on the quiz vs
-See how well a user did compared to the ml algo
+- See how well a user did compared to the machine learning model
-View a leaderboard
+- View a leaderboard of peoples performance in taking the quiz

 ## Data Model
 I see needing 2 tables.